jiaozi158/UnitySSPathTracingURP/Documentation/Documentation.md

 Dithering: Dithering can reduce the banding artifacts in sharp reflection & refraction.

 Use Reflection Probe Instead: Using Reflection Probe as the environment lighting.
-(Need to add **"PathTracingSetReflectionProbe.cs"** to the camera)
+(Need to add **"PathTracingSetReflectionProbe.cs"** to the camera if not in Forward+ rendering path)

  ![ScreenSpacePathTracing_MaterialSettings](https://github.com/jiaozi158/UnitySSPathTracingURP/blob/main/Documentation/Images/Settings/AddProbeSetter.jpg)